Senior Research Associate

 Ian Wellwood has a clinical background as a physiotherapist working in hospitals and the community in the NHS in Edinburgh, Glasgow and London.
 He graduated with research degrees from the Universities of Edinburgh and Glasgow before becoming a lecturer in Public Health and Health Services Research at King’s College, London.
 He was a Research Group Leader in Clinical Epidemiology and Health Services Research at the Centre for Stroke Research, Charité-Universitätsmedizin, Berlin, before joining the Cambridge IPH in 2014.

-Ian has an interest in collaborative multidisciplinary research to optimise effectiveness, quality and implementation of rehabilitation and care, particularly for people with long term conditions and disability.
-His other areas of interest include: epidemiology and management of stroke; exercise and activity-based interventions for the treatment and prevention of disease; research design and methods to investigate complex interventions in health services research and the contribution of patient and public engagement in clinical research.
+Ian has an active interest in collaborative multidisciplinary research to optimise effectiveness, quality and implementation of rehabilitation and care, particularly for people with long term conditions and disability.
+His other areas of interest include: systematic reviews; epidemiology and management of stroke; exercise and activity-based interventions for the treatment and prevention of disease; research design and methods to investigate complex interventions in health services research.
 Ian also chairs the Scientific Advisory Board of the Chartered Society of Physiotherapy’s Research Fund and is a member of the Management Board for the Multiple Sclerosis Society’s UK MS Register.